HER MAJESTY

 FARAH PAHLAVI

-In her 20-year tenure as Empress of Iran, Her Imperial Majesty Farah Pahlavi was patron to 12 artistic institutions and presided over 26 educational, health, sports, and cultural organizations, including non-governmental entities.
+In her 20-year tenure as Empress of Iran, Her Imperial Majesty Shahbanou Farah Pahlavi was patron to 12 artistic institutions and presided over 26 educational, health, sports, and cultural organizations, including non-governmental entities.

 THE ROYAL